Wings on Wheels

 Go back to Chapter 1.

 Christ sent the physical serpents so Israel could see what had already bitten them.
 The snakes in the wilderness were His teaching tool.
-His visual lesson.
 His way of putting the serpent on display so His people could finally perceive what had been destroying them all along.

 That image has been on their cars since 1910.
 Over a century.
 Two world wars.
 The moon landing.
-The rise of the internet.
 The smartphone in every pocket.
 Through all of it — that serpent has been rolling down the highway.
 Past hospitals.
 Past schools.
 Past churches.
-Across every showroom, every advertisement, every magazine spread, every race circuit.
 In front of billions of human eyes for over a century — and the world looked at it and called it a logo.

 That is a lesson that has been running for a hundred years.